French Ligue 1 club Nice have completed the signing of Leicester goalkeeper Kasper Schmeichel for a fee believed to be around £1million.

-Kasper Schmeichel is a Danish professional who plays in goal for Leicester City and Denmark.
+Kasper Schmeichel is a Danish professional who plays in goal for French side Nice and the Denmark international team.

 The son of Premier League legend Peter Schmeichel, Kasper has emerged from his father's shadow thanks in no small part to Premier League and FA Cup winner's medals.

 After progressing through the youth ranks, Schmeichel signed professional terms with Manchester City.
 However, the Danish international would make his first of many loan moves away from Manchester in 2006, joining up with Darlington.

 Schmeichel only made four appearances for the League Two club.
 He claimed his first career clean sheet against Grimsby Town in January 2006 and returned to Manchester the same month.